 General information on storage is provided in the IT support.
 Mainly a combination of BOX and OneDrive is useful.

 The EISLAB Division maintains a BOX folder for collecting files from Division common meetings, seminars, etc. For example powerpoints from Division common lectures are uploaded here.
 Don't upload files to this BOX unless you are sure that they are supposed to go there (ask your supervisor if you are unsure).
-To get access to the EISLAB BOX folder please send a mail to email@example.com.
+To get access to the EISLAB BOX folder please send a mail to: firstname.lastname@example.org

 In the ML group we use a shared OneDrive folder (called 'ml') to store files relevant to the entire group.
 Files in this system should be stored under the correct category folder (meetings, presentations, etc).
 The names of any added files should start with a date of the format "YYYY-MM-DD_".
 For adding several related files place them in a new folder that follows the naming convention.
 Any files or subfolders in such a new folder does not have to follow this convention (though they still might).
-To gain access to this shared folder please send a mail to (or ask) Gustav with the e-mail you wish related to the shared folder.
+To gain access to this shared folder please send a mail to (or ask) one of the seniors with the e-mail you wish related to the shared folder.

 Cannot find the shared folder on your computer?
 Go to More>Settings>Account and then click "Choose folders" from "Marcus Liwicki".
 There you can select what to sync to your computer and see where on your computer OneDrive stores those files (not necessarily in the OneDrive folder).
 If this doesn't work you can still access your shared folders through the browser at: https://onedrive.live.com/.
 There you use your LTU mail (or whatever mail you wanted to use for OneDrive) to login.
 When logged-in you should be able to find the 'ml' folder either under "Shared" or by searching for it in the search bar.